openharmony/docs/en/application-dev/reference/apis/js-apis-tagSession.md

 Sends data to this tag.
 This API uses an asynchronous callback to return the result.

 > **NOTE**
 > This parameter is supported since API version 7 and discarded since API version 9.
-You are advised to use [tagSession.transmit](#tagsessiontransmit9-1).
+Use [tagSession.transmit](#tagsessiontransmit9-1) instead.

 **Required permissions**: ohos.permission.NFC_TAG